How to walk on ice

-The best way to approach walking on ice is to keep your centre of gravity forward over your front foot, just like penguins.
-When the body’s weight is spread over both legs it will increase the risk of falling when the forward foot tries to gain traction on the ice.
+The best way to approach walking on ice is to take short steps, land on a flat foot rather than your heel, and keep your centre of gravity forward over your front foot, just like penguins.

 Here is a great diagram that illustrates this from the DGOU (Deutsche Gesellschaft fur Orthopadie und Unfallchirurgie, 2017).

 physiotherapy in chennai | Feb 21, 2019 at 1:53 am